EventStore/documentation/docs/server/5.0/server/configuration/advanced.md

 # Advanced options

-## MonoMinThreadpoolSize

---mono-min-threadpool-size=VALUE

-MONO_MIN_THREADPOOL_SIZE

-MonoMinThreadpoolSize

-Minimum number of worker threads when running under mono.
-Set to 0 to leave machine defaults.
-(Default: 10)

-## Force

---force=true

-FORCE

-Force

-Force the Event Store to run in possibly harmful environments such as with Boehm GC.
-(Default: False)

-_This option is rarely used and you shouldn't be using it unless it's advised by Event Store support._

 ## WorkerThreads

 A variety of undifferentiated work is carried out on general purpose worker threads, including sending over a network, authentication, and completion of HTTP requests.